paulfersi/Calendar/README.md

 The event database is stored in the database.db file.
 I have included an example file with the code, which contains some pre-populated events.
 Feel free to delete it, so that when you launch the application, it generates a new empty file.

-### Installation

-To use this application, follow these steps:

-1. Clone the repository: git clone [https://github.com/paulfersi/Calendar.git](https://github.com/paulfersi/Calendar.git)
-2. Navigate to the project directory: cd Calendar
-3. Ensure you have JavaFX installed and properly configured.
-4. Build and run the project using your preferred Java IDE or the command line.

 ### Licence

 This code is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as you see fit.